elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.9

 **New features:**
- - Added possibility to ignore Layout through Controller class and Model class
+ - Added possibility to ignore Layout through Controller class and Model class and View page
  - Added possibility to ignore View through Model class